Friday, November 30, 2012

 For more information contact the Oklahoma Climatological Survey: http://climate.ok.gov/

 Shän Boggs worked with Dr. Kenneth Crawford and others during the early development of the Oklahoma Mesonetwork.
-She is a writer and editor, and now lives in Los Angeles.
+She is a writer and editor, and now lives in California.
 Her interests include science, technology, the environment, health, multimedia, and art.